 Be darn sure to turn this permit in before leaving Mexico.
 Otherwise, you will not be able to drive to Mexico.
 Period.
-Hacienda (the treasury department) keeps really good track of these car permits.
+Hacienda (the treasury department) keeps really good track of these vehicle

 You have to pay the Mexican Treasury department (Hacienda) by credit card or debit card with a VI, MC logo.
 Discover card is not accepted by them.
-However, Discover is accepted on a limited basis throughout the country at some hotels, Wal-Mart and even hospitals.
-This is a big change from the past.
-An alert reader let me know of this.
-So take your Discover and ask if you can use it.
+(It has limited acceptance in Mexico in general).